learn-co-curriculum/java-mod-5-jpa-many-to-many/README.md

-However, the join table representing the `Student_Subject` entity is automatically created by JPA, so we only need to create the `Subject` entity class in Java and then define the many-to-many relationship between `Student` and `Subject` using the `@ManyToMany` annotation based on model defined in the original ERD:
+However, the join table representing the `Student_Subject` entity is automatically created by JPA, so we only need to create the `Subject` entity class in Java and then define the many-to-many relationship between `Student` and `Subject` using the `@ManyToMany` annotation based on the model defined in the original ERD:

 ![Many to many relationship table](https://curriculum-content.s3.amazonaws.com/6036/java-mod-5-jpa-manytomany/student_subject_nojointable.png)